teddygroves/bibat/docs/index.rst

 approach, creating a whole working project rather than a skeleton.

-The :ref:`getting started <getting_started>` page has the information you need in order to install bibat it and then using it to create a folder containing a complete example Bayesian statistical analysis project.
+The :ref:`getting started <getting_started>` page has the information you need in order to install bibat it and then use it to create a complete example Bayesian statistical analysis project.
 It also describes bibat's :ref:`dependencies <dependencies>`.

 The next thing you will probably want to do is learn how to turn the example analysis into the analysis you actually want to do.
 For this there is the